-Since the implementation of the Guardian database, the Department has identified that there are data integrity needs when compiling the Recruitment Estimator.
-In order to provide the most accurate information while these needs are addressed, the Department utilizes the Quick Connect system to monitor active licenses, initial applications, and license closures.
-This information provides insight towards understanding the county and statewide needs for foster caregivers.
-Additionally, the Department utilizes this information to track the net new foster caregivers who become licensed each month, with a goal of issuing enough new licenses to make up for the amount of homes that are closed, if not more.
+In addition to the Recruitment Estimator, the Department utilizes the Quick Connect system, OLR's foster home licensing database and record management system, to track the net new foster caregivers who become licensed each month, with a goal of issuing enough new licenses to make up for the amount of homes that are closed, if not more.

 The Department also utilizes a census reporting form for group homes and shelters to monitor the number and characteristics of children in congregate care placements.
 This information is used to further project potential recruitment opportunities so foster families are recruited to match the needs of the foster care population.
 The census reports include information on every child placed in each facility, as well as any information related to special populations in which the facility specializes.
+OLR is developing a dashboard with the information collected from the group home census to help identify children who have longer stays in congregate care and share those with the Statewide Placement Administration.

-The two centralized DCS Welcome Centers under the Statewide Placement Administration (SPA) continue to utilize this information to identify family foster homes for the children.
-During SFY 2022, 37 children were moved out of congregate care settings to family like settings such as licensed foster homes and unlicensed kinship homes.
-One child reunified with their family during this time.
+The two centralized DCS Welcome Centers under the Statewide Placement Administration (SPA) continue to utilize information from the census to identify family foster homes for the children.
+During SFY 2023, 185 children were moved out of congregate care settings to family like settings such as licensed foster homes and unlicensed kinship homes compared to only 37 in the prior fiscal year.
 Additionally, this information is used to provide assistance with locating potential adoptive homes for the children in congregate care with a case plan of adoption.

-Kinship caregivers, licensed foster parents, community resource providers, and others will continue to have the option to call a toll free line, the DCS Warm Line, which is staffed by two members of the Department, one of whom is bilingual, who can answer or research their inquiries.
-The Warm Line receives approximately 200 calls per week, with needs ranging from families asking for assistance with completing forms or needs for resources.
+Kinship caregivers, licensed foster parents, community resource providers, and others will continue to have the option to call a toll-free line, the DCS Warm Line, which is staffed by bilingual members of the Department.
+The Warm Line receives approximately 60 calls per week, with needs ranging from families asking for assistance with completing forms or needs for resources.
 Calls to this line are answered Monday through Friday, 8:00 a.m.to 5:00 p.m., and all voicemails receive a response by the next business day.
 The Department responds to 100 percent of the voicemails that are left outside of business hours.
-During the initial stages of the COVID-19 pandemic, the Warmline staff assisted families in obtaining approvals for virtual visitation for those who were sick or exposed to a COVID-19 positive individual, as well as those in high-risk categories.

 The Department continues to utilize a marketing firm, LaneTerralever (LT), which targeted marketing on social media.
-Individual who were identified on social media as falling into specific categories saw these advertisements more frequently, such as the lesbian, gay, bisexual, transgender and queer (LGBTQ) community, retirees, and young professionals.
-Additionally, the Department and LT created a video advertisement featuring a young woman named Faith, who was adopted twice, and is now involved in the Department's Young Adult Program.
-Faith spoke about her experiences in the video, and detailed the need for caring adults to foster children in care.
-The video was extremely successful, and was viewed approximately 200,000 times in the first month that it was posted on social media.
-An example of how we monitor the success of a campaigns is shown below.
-This is how the Departments monitors an individual's interaction with the campaigns to drive leads.
+Individual who were identified on social media as falling into specific categories saw these advertisements more frequently, such as the lesbian, gay, bisexual, transgender and queer (LGBTQ+) community, retirees, and young professionals.